ncpol3sdpa/ncpol3sdpa/SUIVI.md

   * Start the benchmark with Yann
     + benchmark for Bell Inequality CHSH
     + Benchmark Ground state problem
+- (Thomas)
+  * Implement a new feature: rank loop.
+It tells the user if the solution at the order of relaxation r is stable or not
 >>>
 ### We have a new architecture for the solver: